zenlex/zenlex/README.md

 - JavaScript(ES6)

 ## Current Projects:
-I'm currently learning more advanced Javascript skills, drilling fundamentals, and improving my overall front end WebDev toolkit.
+I'm currently working on Javascript skills, drilling fundamentals, and improving my overall front end WebDev toolkit.

-I'm implementing a self-learning curriculum designed with my curriculum development skills honed from my time teaching in universities, and administered by applying my skills and experience from my life as Production Manager(so many trello boards...).
+I'm implementing a self-learning curriculum designed with my skills honed from my time teaching in universities, and administered by applying my experience from my life as Production Manager(so many trello boards...).

-I'm looking to collaborate on open source projects with some entry level type needs and a community willing to exchange mentorship and knowledge for contribution.
+I'm looking to collaborate on open source projects with entry level type needs and a community willing to exchange mentorship and knowledge for contribution.

 I'm particularly interested in environmental/ecological issues, civic/social justice issues, access to education and public resources, and government efficiency and transparency.